Important Notes

 ls /dev/serial/by-id/*

-If multiple IDs appear, please choose the corresponding ID based on your main board's MCU model.
+If multiple IDs appear, please select the corresponding ID based on your motherboard's MCU model.

 Loading... |